HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-03-30-Video Surveillance as a Service.md

 thumbnail: /images/samsung/profile_htw_cloud.gif
 permalink: /portfolio/samsung/video_surveillance_as_a_service
 ---
-This service integrates cloud system and network camera.
+This service integrates the cloud system and network camera.
-It can provide necessary information from network camera in the local network to the outside network user while keeping security.
+It can provide necessary information from a network camera in the local network to the outside network user, all while maintaining security.

 <!--break-->